jpeay/Travis/README.md

   Hello.

 	I developed this website for a friend, who owns a business, called East Cobb Customs.
 East Cobb Customs does work creating automotive wrapping for all vehicular types, (e.g.  automotive, aircraft, and boat.
-He began promoting his work through social media sites, like Facebook, Twitter, and Instagram.
+He began promoting his work through social media sites, like Facebook, and Twitter.

 	The website contains a home page, a portfolio page, an about page, and a contact page.